Stress Incontinence Symptoms

 Risk Factors

-Excess weight increases pressure on the bladder.
+Excess body weight places additional pressure on the bladder and pelvic structures.

 Conditions like smoking-related cough or bronchitis strain the pelvic floor.